 GRAMMY award-winning and nominated musicians from Acadiana

-Music has been the soul of Acadiana since the area's humble beginnings, with a melting pot of Cajuns, Creoles, European and Native American cultures inspiring fresh new sounds.
-South Louisiana has fostered folk music, country, rock, and rhythm and blues, and from the bayous have risen new genres like Zydeco and Swamp Pop.
-While Acadiana is much smaller than other music cities like Nashville, Memphis, and Austin, the area is fertile ground for a significant number of GRAMMY-nominated artists as well as 16 coveted golden gramophones.
+Music has been the soul of Acadiana since the area's humble beginnings, with a melting pot of Cajuns, Creoles, European, and Native American cultures inspiring fresh new sounds.
+South Louisiana has fostered folk music, country, rock, rhythm and blues, and new genres like Zydeco and Swamp Pop have risen from the bayous.
+While Acadiana is much smaller than other music cities like Nashville, Memphis, and Austin, the area is fertile ground for many GRAMMY-nominated artists and 16 coveted golden gramophones.

 Image courtesy of Philip Gould

 Area musicians once dominated the short-lived "Best Zydeco or Cajun Music" category before it was folded into the "Best American Roots" and "Best Regional Roots" categories.
-In recent years, Acadiana has expanded its footprint in the music world with local artists garnering attention in a variety of categories, including Contemporary Christian, Country, Folk, and Gospel.
+In recent years, Acadiana has expanded its footprint in the music world, with local artists garnering attention in various categories, including Contemporary Christian, Country, Folk, and Gospel.

 Image courtesy of LaurenDaigle.com

-Visitors can hear GRAMMY-winning and nominated musicians at a variety of live music venues around town like Blue Moon Saloon, Rock'n'Bowl and Acadiana Center for the Arts as well as special events like the free fall and spring concert series throughout the area, Louisiana Crossroads, SOLO Songwriters Festival, Festivals Acadiens et Créoles, and Festival International.
+Visitors can hear GRAMMY-winning and nominated musicians at a variety of live music venues around town, like Blue Moon Saloon, Rock'n'Bowl, Hideaway on Lee and Acadiana Center for the Arts, as well as special events like the free fall and spring concert series throughout the area, Louisiana Crossroads, Festivals Acadiens et Créoles, and Festival International.

 Acadiana's GRAMMY Winners Through the Decades